lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Compile LaTeX as soon as possible (769835008)

+As soon as a note with LaTeX is saved, its latex is compiled.
+A message warns when there is an error.
+To save time, once an expression failed, it's not tried again.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».